maartenSXM/espmake/README.md

 ## Installation

-espmake is basically just a Makefile which is manually copied into an existing esphome project directory to enable the make command.
+espmake is basically just a Makefile which is manually copied into an existing esphome project directory and renamed "Makefile" to enable the make command to be run without arguments indicating the name of the Makefile to process.

 Note that this manual installation procedure assumes that the destination project doesn't have a Makefile already.
-If it does, this Makefile could be renamed or placed in another directory and included from the project Makefile.
-However that is left as an exercise for the reader.
+If it does, the rename can be skipped espmake can be used with 'make -f Makefile.espmake'.

-To use it, activate the esphome venv environment and then source the espmake/Bashrc, which will set ESPMAKE_HOME and define some convenience aliases.
+To use espmake, activate the esphome venv environment and then source the espmake/Bashrc, which will set ESPMAKE_HOME and define some convenience aliases.
+This bash alias may be useful to place in ~/.bashrc, alias espmake='source ~/git/esphome/venv/bin/activate; cd ~/git/espmake; source ./Bashrc; cd myProject'

 ## Makefile User variables